killbulle/sslkafka/TunningSys.md

 output: pdf_document
 ---

-#System level tuning for kafka
+# System level tuning for kafka

 * On your server in the etc/sysctl.conf file
-- vm.swappiness=1 (Default: 60)
+- vm.swappiness=1
-- vm.dirty_ratio=80 (Default: 20)
+- vm.dirty_ratio=80
-- vm.dirty_background_ratio=5 (Default: 10)
+- vm.dirty_background_ratio=5
+  >this one could be less on large server with a lot of ram

+ *Saving etc/sysctl.conf and with sysctl -p

  *TODO With more information we can tune the network https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/kafka_system_level_broker_tuning.html

- Saving etc/sysctl.conf with sysctl -p

 ### Additional reference for performance